A Complete 3-Day Osaka Itinerary

 Shinsaibashi is located close to Dotonbori and is known for its tax-free shopping stores from high-end fashion to mid-range items as well.
 Shinsaibashi-suji Shopping Street (心斎橋筋商店街) is a 600-meter-long street full of places to shop and is one of the most popular places in this area.

 A few of the stores we recommend visiting are GU, UNIQLO, and Daimaru which are Japanese department and clothing stores.
-As you continue to walk you’ll also notice a number of smaller independent boutiques to shop from too!
+As you continue to walk you’ll also notice smaller independent boutiques to shop from too!

 Location: 2 Chome-2-22 Shinsaibashisuji, Chuo Ward, Osaka, 542-0085, Japan // MAP